sethahrenbach/geoserver/doc/en/user/source/community/oauth2/index.rst

 This module allows GeoServer to authenticate against the `OAuth2 Protocol <https://tools.ietf.org/html/rfc6749>`_.

-In order to let the module work, it's mandatory to setup and configure both ``oauth2`` and ``oauth2-xxxx-extension``.

-The first one contains the necessary dependencies of the OAuth2 core module.
-This module contains the implementation of the GeoServer security filter, the base classes for the OAuth2 Token services and the GeoServer GUI panel.
+The module includes an OAuth2 core module (``oauth2``) which defines a generic extension suitable for fully-compliant OAuth2 providers.
+Additional optional extension modules are also provided for specific OAuth2 implementations.

-Since in almost all cases the only thing different between OAuth2 Providers are the endpoint URIs and the client connection information (not only the keys - public and secret - but also the user profile representations), in order to allow GeoServer connecting to a specific OAuth2 provider it is sufficient to install the OAuth2 Core module plugin (and correctly configure the parameters through the GeoServer GUI - see next section for the details) and the concrete implementation of the OAuth2 REST token template and resource details.
+Since in almost all cases the only thing different between OAuth2 Providers are the endpoint URIs and the client connection information (not only the keys - public and secret - but also the user profile representations), in order to allow GeoServer to connect to a specific OAuth2 provider it is sufficient to install the OAuth2 Core module plugin (and correctly configure the parameters through the GeoServer GUI - see next section for the details), which includes generic implementations of the REST token template and resource details.
+Optionally a provided or custom extension can be installed for OAuth2 implementations for a specific provider (e.g. Google).

-Currently this module is shipped with a sample extension for Google OAuth2 Provider.
-This is a particular case since the Google JWT response is not standard and therefore we had to define and inject also a ``GoogleUserAuthenticationConverter`` taking the Google REST response against a valid ``access_token`` and converting it to a OAuth2 standard one.
+Currently this module is shipped with custom extensions for Google, GitHub and GeoNode OAuth2 providers.
+The Google extension is a particular case since the Google JWT response is not standard and therefore a custom converter (e.g. ``GoogleUserAuthenticationConverter``) is required to take the Google REST response against a valid ``access_token`` and converting it to a OAuth2 standard one.

-Other than this the most interesting part is the implementation of the base class ``GeoServerOAuth2SecurityConfiguration``.

-The latter contains the Google implementation of the ``OAuth2RestTemplate``.

 In the next section we will see how to install and configure the OAuth2 security filter on GeoServer authenticating against Google OAuth2 Provider.